Super McShane identity: Decorated Teichm uller space

 In the special case $s=1$, projectivization of the $\lambda$-length coordinates on decorated Teichm\"uller space give coordinates on the Teichm\"uller space $T(F)$ itself, and a particularly nice section of the forgetful bundle $\tilde{T}(F)\to T(F)$ is given by setting the sum of all the $h$-lengths to a constant.

-In the still more special case of $g=s=1$, the Teichm\"{u}ller space $T(F)$ is identified with the Poincar\'e disk $\mathbb{D}$, and the ideal cell decomposition of Theorem~\ref{thm:icd} specializes to a classical picture from algebraic number theory, namely the \emph{Farey tessellation} $\tau_*$ defined as follows (See \cite{Pbook} for example for a discussion of the history and significance of $\tau_*$.) take the ideal triangle $t$ spanned by $\pm 1,\sqrt{-1}\in\partial\mathbb{D}\subset{\mathbb C}$ and consider the group generated by hyperbolic reflections in its sides.
+In the still more special case of $g=s=1$, the Teichm\"{u}ller space $T(F)$ identifies with the Poincar\'e disk $\mathbb{D}$, and the ideal cell decomposition of Theorem~\ref{thm:icd} specializes to a classical picture from algebraic number theory, namely the \emph{Farey tessellation} $\tau_*$ defined as follows (see \cite{Pbook} for example for a discussion of the history and significance of $\tau_*$) take the ideal triangle $t$ spanned by $\pm 1,\sqrt{-1}\in\partial\mathbb{D}\subset{\mathbb C}$ and consider the group generated by hyperbolic reflections in its sides.
 The orbit of the three edges in the frontier of $t$ under this group of reflections constitutes the Farey tessellation.

-The subgroup of the reflection group consisting of an even number of reflections is the discrete group $\PSL_2(\mathbb{Z})$, called the \emph{modular group}, a subgroup of index two, which thus leaves $\tau_*$ invariant.
-Indeed, $\PSL_2(\mathbb{Z})$ acts simply transitively on the collection of oriented edges of the Farey tessellation $\tau_*$.
+The index two normal subgroup of the reflection group consisting of an even number of reflections is the discrete group $\PSL_2(\mathbb{Z})$, called the \emph{modular group}.
+In particular, the modular group $\PSL_2(\mathbb{Z})$ acts on the Farey tessellation $\tau_*$, and even acts simply transitively on the collection of oriented edges of $\tau_*$.

 The modular group plays a second role for $F=F_1^1$ since it is the mapping class group $MC(F)\approx \PSL_2(\mathbb{Z})$.
 The Farey tessellation also plays a second role since any finite-index subgroup $\Gamma<\PSL_2(\mathbb{Z})$ must also leave the Farey tessellation invariant and descend to an ideal triangulation of the corresponding cover of $F$.
 These are precisely the ``punctured arithmetic surfaces'' characterized by demanding integral $\lambda$-lengths on any ideal triangulation; more explicitly still, there is a decoration of $\tau_*$ all of whose $\lambda$-lengths are unity, and one checks that the $\lambda$-length of {\sl any} pair of corresponding horocycles is integral.
-We see in $\S$\ref{sec:dualcomplex} that the Farey tesselation plays yet a third role as the naive dual to the so-called curve complex of $F_1^1$.
+We see in $\S$\ref{sec:dualcomplex} that the Farey tesselation plays yet a third role as the na\"{i}ve dual to the so-called curve complex of $F_1^1$.